Dpbigmac90/Resilia-Self-Assesment/CommunityFoundationAPI/README.txt

 icon: String ( a png file that can be added to a notification i.e. company logo)

 Current address to access the server once it is running is http://localhost:4000/CommunityOutreach/notifications

+The frontend can be accessed by navigating to "./Frontend/Index.html" With the server already running opening the index.html file in your browser will load the webpage and display current notifications stored on the server.